Background

 To monitor screening performance and support follow-up care for patients, we recommend developing a report (or several) that accomplish the following:

-• Identify patients within the target population (e.g. baby boomers) that are seen within the clinic on a weekly or monthly basis.
+- Identify patients within the target population (e.g. ages 18-79) that are seen within the clinic on a weekly or monthly basis.
 This report should capture demographics and HCV testing history to identify the pool of patients who are eligible for screening.

 Depending on the functionality of the EMR, these types of reports may not be feasible, or may require some creative adjustments.
 For example, in one clinical site, laboratory data could not be pulled directly from the EMR.
 In this instance, we developed an account with the laboratory vendor to extract reports on specific test names at the site, and collapsed this data with visit history to provide the clinic with monthly screening reports.